 5) Setup JAVA Connector

-To setup the JAVA connector, there's as mysql java connector package is available that we we download from the this LINK
+To setup the JAVA connector, there's as mysql java connector package is available that we can download.

 Download the connector package using the below wget command.